ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_2.8.rst

 * The ``win_dsc`` module will now validate the input options for a DSC resource.
 In previous versions invalid options would be ignored but are now not.

+* The ``openssl_pkcs12`` module will now regenerate the pkcs12 file if there are differences between the file on disk and the parameters passed to the module.

 Plugins
 =======